oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

    Please note that Physical Offline Migration will work only for source databases with Linux based Operating System.

-3. Set the Operating System environment to connect to your database.
+**3. Set the Operating System environment to connect to your database.**

     Switch user to Oracle